fmerg/pymerkle/dev/rst-files/index.rst

 Tree structure
 **************

-Contrary to other implementations, the present Merkle-tree remains always binary balanced, with all nodes except for the exterior ones (leaves) having two parents.
+Contrary to other implementations, the present Merkle-tree remains strictly binary balanced, with all nodes except for the exterior ones (leaves) having two parents.
 This is attained as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or